alindgupta/proneural-genexpr/README.md

-## Unsup learning of structure from temporal gene expression profiles
+## Unsupervised learning of structure in temporal gene expression profiles

 ### The dataset for proneural gene expression from *ato*-positive cells from Cachero *et al.* (2011)
 - Affinity propagation